-&lt;sup>48 A tech hub includes co-working spaces, incubators, fab labs, makerspaces and hackerspaces.
+1 A tech hub includes co-working spaces, incubators, fab labs, makerspaces and hackerspaces.

-&lt;sup>49 A material-discursive practice refers to the mutual entanglement of material and discourse.
+2 A material-discursive practice refers to the mutual entanglement of material and discourse.
 Material and discursive practices are not separate from each other but are always enacted together (Barad, 2003).